danielbentes/BMAD-METHOD/bmad-agent/tasks/create-frontend-architecture.md

 ## Purpose

 To define the technical architecture for the frontend application and create it at `.bmad/current/specs/frontend-architecture.md`.
-This includes selecting appropriate patterns, structuring the codebase, defining component strategy, planning state management, outlining API interactions, and setting up testing and deployment approaches, all while adhering to the guidelines in `front-end-architecture-tmpl` template.
+This includes selecting appropriate patterns, structuring the codebase, defining component strategy, planning state management, outlining API interactions, and setting up testing and deployment approaches, all while adhering to the guidelines in `(agent-root)/templates/front-end-architecture-tmpl.md` template.

 ## Inputs